Single mothers often bear a tremendous financial burden. Living on one paycheck, most are unable to provide even the barest of necessities.

 West Virginia CHIP provides health coverage to uninsured children in West Virginia whose families earn too much to qualify for Medicaid but too little to afford private coverage — up to age 19.

-For most families, it’s free.
+WV CHIP is free for most families with incomes below 305% of the poverty guidelines.
 Families with incomes above the threshold will pay low monthly premiums and co-pays for some services.

 Unemployment Insurance is a state-operated insurance program designed to partially replace lost wages when you are out of work through no fault of your own.
 To be eligible, you must have been paid of at least $2200 in the first two of the last five calendar quarters.

-The West Virginia Higher Education Grant is a need-based financial aid program for undergraduate students who attend an approved private or public university or college in the state of West Virgina or Pennsylvania.
+The West Virginia Higher Education Grant is a need-based financial aid program for undergraduate students who attend an approved private or public university or college in the state of West Virginia or Pennsylvania.

 Award amounts vary based on the applicant’s demonstrated level of financial need, up to a maximum of $2,500 for each academic year.
 For priority consideration, file your Free Application for Federal Student Aid (FAFSA) before April 15 deadline.